DavaoSecurity/DavaoSecurity/README.md

 - 👀 I’m interested in all things related to ethical hacking.
 Have all of the expected certifications and 30+ years of work experience.
 - 🌱 I’m currently mastering more advanced C++ and Python3, and aim to use the Raspberry Pi 5 AI 13 & 26 TOPS HATs for hacking purposes.
 Any ideas ?
 - 💞️ I’m looking to collaborate on hacking projects, hacking tools, discussions, ideas ........
-- 📫 How to reach me nat@davaosecurity.com
+- 📫 You can contact me nat@davaosecurity.com.
 - ⚡ Fun fact: Marcus Aurelius is considered to one of the best Roman Emperors, and was a practising Stoic.

 <!---